James4Ever0/hy/README.md

-# hy lang, a lisp embedded in python
+# Patch for hy lang, a lisp embedded in python

 ## Installation

 Original version of hy can be found [here](https://github.com/hylang/hy).
-This repo is a patch for hy, sobyou would install hy via pip, then run `python3 patch_code_helper.py` after modified your hy installation path in that file.
+This repo is a patch for hy, so you would install hy via pip, then run `python3 patch_code_helper.py` after modified your hy installation path in that file.

 You have to install `parse` from pip, also [reloading](https://github.com/James4Ever0/reloading).